HydrargyrumGames/HgWebcamObjectTracking/README.md

 <br>🔱ETH: 0xcD2E190688c5c4C4B04B285e352DA004832634c8
 <br>🔱BNB: bnb17lnzap6f0zhpncr4kxltqwl24xn9m9hs5k7a86

-⚜Also, I'm currently looking for college/ IBDP scholarships with accommodation, so if you know any good ones, I'd be really grateful if you could share the information with me at Hydrargyrumgames@gmail.com!
+⚜Also, I'm currently looking for **College/ IBDP scholarships with accommodation**, so if you know any good ones, I'd be really grateful if you could share the information with me at Hydrargyrumgames@gmail.com!
 Thanks in advance!